CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/running-tests-and-launches.md

 :::

-In IntelliJ and VS Code hosts, test frameworks beyond those listed above may still be accessible to clients in a CodeTogether session, however, these have not been extensively tested and there may be a few bugs or inconsistencies in test execution and result analysis.
+In IntelliJ and VS Code hosts, test frameworks beyond those listed above may still be accessible to clients in a CodeTogether Live session, however, these have not been extensively tested and there may be a few bugs or inconsistencies in test execution and result analysis.
 We will continue to add and improve support for additional frameworks in upcoming releases.

 ## Running Launches